php-ug/php.ug/README.md

 All Usergroups will have to verify their existence at least once a year so we can archive inactive groups.

-The meeting schedule will be retrieved on a regualr basis from an iCalendar-File the usergroup can provide on their Website.
+The meeting schedule will be retrieved on a regular basis from an iCalendar-File the usergroup can provide on their Website.
 That makes it easier to maintain a consistent Dataset of the schedules as the UG only needs to maintain their local calendar and this website will retrieve that information.
-If no URL to that calendar is given, then no meeting-schedule will be displayed. **This feature is not yet implemented.
-Any volunteers are welcome!**
+If no URL to that calendar is given, then no meeting-schedule will be displayed.

-NO statistics will be provided.
+**No** statistics will be provided.

 ### Costs